383 Gellert Blvd

 Salads are their weakest area with just three available.
 There is fresh fruit, melons, fruit cocktail, almond Jell-O, and mixed Jell-O in evaporated milk.

-Moonstar has several types of dim sum available including several types of dumplings, siu mai, har gow, all weak.
-They used to have more Dim Sum in the past.
-Soups included a miso soup, hot and sour soup, Chicken soup, and a red bean dessert soup.
+Moonstar has several types of dim sum available including several types of steamed buns, steamed dumplings, siu mai, har gow, all are average to weak.
+They used to have more Dim Sum in the past, move on… Soups have included a miso soup, Ginseng pork, hot and sour soup, Tom Yum Thai soup, Water cress soup (Very good), stewed papaya dessert soup, and a red bean dessert soup.

-Deep Fried Alley included egg rolls, tater tots, deep fried shrimp, and deep fried fish.
+Deep Fried Alley included fried egg rolls, tater tots or fries, deep fried shrimp and dino nuggets, and deep fried fish.

-Hot dishes include fried rice, chow mein noodles, giant clams in black bean sauce (Very good), stir fried crab, stir fried mussels, stir fried clams, eggplant, Chinese broccoli, beef with vegetables, pork belly, salt and pepper shrimp, taro scallop, crayfish, beef tenderloin, short ribs, beef sukiyaki, butter squash, curried chicken, sweet and sour pork, sticky Rice, cockles with chili, and many others.
-Selection changes from time to time.
+A strong area: Hot dishes include fried rice, chow mein noodles, chow fun, giant clams in black bean sauce (Very good), stir fried crab, stir fried mussels, stir fried clams, sauteed eggplant, crispy pork belly, Chinese broccoli, beef with vegetables, pork belly, salt and pepper shrimp, taro scallop, crayfish, beef tenderloin, short ribs, beef sukiyaki, butter squash, curried chicken, sweet and sour pork, sticky Rice, cockles with chili, and many others.
+Selection varies from time to time.

 Cooked Chinese food

 Sometimes: Very good King Crab Legs, crack and peel Shrimp, oysters, mussels, crayfish, and langostino.